resist-js/resist/docs/en-US/STRUCTURE.md

 - [.all-contributorsrc](https://github.com/resist-js/resist/blob/master/.all-contributorsrc)
   [What is this?](https://github.com/all-contributors/all-contributors)

-> This is a specification for recognizing contributors to an open source project in a way that rewards each and every contribution, not just code.
+> This is a specification for recognizing contributors to an open-source project in a way that rewards each and every contribution, not just code.

 - [.czrc](https://github.com/resist-js/resist/blob/master/.czrc)
   [What is this?](https://github.com/commitizen/cz-cli)